youfch/godot-gaussian-splatting/README.md

 - Godot `4.4` or newer.
 - `Forward Plus` rendering backend.
 - A desktop GPU and driver with compute shader support.
-- A supported binary Gaussian Splat `.ply` file.
+- A supported Gaussian asset in one of the formats listed below.

 ## Installation